General information on cannabis

 Topicals

-Cannabis cream is put on the skin.
+Cannabis topicals are creams, lotions, balms, or oils infused with cannabis extracts like THC or CBD.
+These are applied directly to the skin.
 Cannabis cream is usually higher in CBD and lower in THC and is generally used for medical purposes.

 Synthetic Cannabis